swisscatplus/lab_doc.github.io/docs/Synthesis/Arksuite/index.md

 ## Digital Twin

 **Definition:**
-The **Digital Twin** in ArkSuite is a **virtual replica of the laboratory environment** that mirrors the configuration of the physical system.
+The **Digital Twin** in ArkSuite is a **virtual replica of the laboratory environment** that mirrors the configuration of the physical platform.

 **Purpose:**
 - Allows experiments to be **designed, tested, and validated virtually** before execution.